rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 Note that these differences are not differences of syntax.
-Rather, different capabilities in different kinds of languages really do lead people to develop and express solutions in very different ways.
+Rather, different capabilities in different kinds of languages really do lead people to develop and express solutions to problems in very different ways.

-At Grinnell, we teach three different paradigms and three different languages in our introductory sequence so that our students can think about problem solving from multiple perspectives.
+At Grinnell, we teach three different paradigms and three different languages in our introductory sequence so that our students can approach problems from multiple perspectives.
 We teach Scheme in the first course to get students accustomed to higher-order programming, anonymous procedures, recursion, and the benefits of side-effect-free approaches.
 We teach C in the second course not only to help students think imperatively, but also for the additional ways of thinking that